 The Sustainable Development SIG has been established to drive forward strategic action to embed the principles of sustainable development into all FPH does and stands for, in order to create a healthy, equitable, and sustainable future.
 The SIG will work to inform and develop FPH's approach to sustainable development and climate change through developing, promoting, and advocating for:

 - Whole systems approach to health and care services

 - Partnerships with alliances that achieve positive, sustainable development

 - Good health through engagement with the natural environment

 - Management proactives that take account of the limit's of the Earth's resources and that reduce our impact

-The Faculty recently responded to two Government consultations relating to the planning process for Hydraulic Shale Gas extraction (fracking) in England.
+In Deecember 2019, the Faculty responded to two Government consultations relating to the planning process for Hydraulic Shale Gas extraction (fracking) in England.
 One consultation related to the proposal that exploratory drilling should be covered by Permitted Development Rights (thus not needing planning consent), the other related to the proposal that Hydraulic Shale Gas extraction should be part of the National Significant Infrastructure Programme, which would mean that planning decisions are reserved to National rather than local level.

-The Sustainable Development SIG has produced a statement on the 2016 report from Medact on the issue of fracking:
+The Sustainable Development SIG also published a statement on the 2016 report from Medact on the issue of fracking:

 FPH Fracking Statement, December 2019